spring-guides/gs-authenticating-ldap/README.ftl.md

 <#assign project_id="gs-authenticating-ldap">
+This Getting Started guide will walk you through the process configuring an application to be secured by an LDAP server.

 What you'll build
 -----------------

-This Getting Started guide will walk you through the process configuring an application to be secured by an LDAP server.
+You'll build a simple web application that is secured by a Java-based LDAP server loaded with a fixed data file.
+But it's adaptable to a production LDAP server.

 What you'll need
 ----------------